Xwilarg/Sketch/Packages/eu.zirk.sketch.visualnovel/README.md

 We can then use the syntax `#parentTag tag` within Ink \
 For example `#clothes formal` will show Melefin formal attire

+### Example
+An example of using tags with Ink is available at https://github.com/Xwilarg/Sketch/blob/master/Assets/Stories/Story.ink